emnh/rts/README.md

  - Server figwheel runs on 3450
  - Node (with ClojureScript connected to figwheel on 3450) runs on port 3451
  - Now you can open [the dev page](http://localhost:3449)
- - Write a file to push files to browser (only happens on reload):

-    touch ng/game/src/game/core.clj

 # Resources
  - [Three.js](http://threejs.org/)